-Congratulations on your commitment to be married.
+Congratulations on your upcoming marriage.
 St Philip’s church is here to help you planning your wedding - we will do whatever we can to make it the best possible day for you.
 If you’d like to find out more, please come in and speak to one of us in the office or better yet, come along on a Sunday morning at 10.30am to become familiar with the space and see what St Philip’s is all about.

 This is not meant to be an exhaustive guide to planning your wedding; merely a starting place.
 An important thing is to talk with our parish office, as soon as possible, to ensure the church is free on the date you have in mind.